Amazon's early Black Friday deals are available right now

-Black Friday is not for a few days, but you don't have to wait to take advantage of big sales on top products on Amazon's Black Friday page, which you should bookmark along with this article to stay regularly updated on new deals that go live.
+Black Friday is a few days away, but you don't have to wait to take advantage of big sales on top products on Amazon's Black Friday page, which you should bookmark along with this article to stay regularly updated on new deals that go live.
 Amazon has already dropped prices on a bunch of its in-house media devices, including 50% off on the Fire TV Stick and Fire TV Stick 4K.

-But those are just the hors d'oeuvres in this epic holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite and a long list of non-Amazon products like Apple's iPad 10.2 and the MacBook Air as well that you can get right now.
+But those are just the hors d'oeuvres in this epic holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite and a long list of non-Amazon products like Apple's iPad 10.2 that you can get right now.

 Consult my advice on how to save an extra 10% to 20% at Amazon before you start shopping to learn some of the Amazon-specific cash-back tricks that I have recently discovered.